 Historic overview of Indian demand for EB-5 visas

-The sharpest increase ever, however, came during the Trump presidency years when EB-5 visas for Indian investors peaked to 760 in 2019, which was more than five times the figure reached in 2016.
+The second sharpest increase to date of EB-5 visas issued to Indian investors happened during the Trump Administration.
+They reached 760 in 2019, which was more than five times the previous peak in 2016 (149).